-When choosing drywall textures you should take care to consider the overall architecture and interior design plan of a room.
+When choosing drywall textures you should consider the architecture and overall design plan of a room.
 Some drywall textures are thick with deep crevices and high sweeping peaks.
-These types of drywall texture may be best suited for rooms with a more rustic or old world feel, for example large rooms with high ceilings and dramatic features such as wooden beams or fire places with tall chimneys.
+These types of drywall texture are best suited for rooms with a more rustic or old world feel such as large rooms with high ceilings and dramatic features such as wooden beams or fire places with tall chimneys.

-Other drywall textures are thin with gradual or slight differences in depth and height.
-These types of drywall texture accentuate the look of country style or southwestern style homes with low ceilings where light sources hit the surface from an angle as if darting across the surface.
+Other drywall textures are thin with gradual, slight differences in depth and height.
+These types of drywall texture accentuate the look of southwestern style homes with low ceilings where light sources hit the surface from an angle as if darting across the surface.
 The lower profile drywall textures create a look of gentle shadows and bright spots in non-uniform patterns.

-What are my options for drywall texture?
+What are some options for drywall texture?